 Strained Hip Muscles?
-One of the key factors that increases your risk of injury to your hips are short and tight hip muscles, mainly Gluteus, Rectus Femorus and Iliacus muscles.
+One of the key factors that increase the risk of injury to your hips are short and tight hip muscles, mainly; the Gluteus, Rectus Femorus and Iliacus muscles.
 Jumpers are more likely to strain or tear one of the hip muscles, due to the high intensity of the muscle’s contraction.
-These muscles are quite large and able to generate a lot of torque & power, any discrepancy of direction of pull on the hip muscles may load some fibers more.
+These muscles are quite large and able to generate a lot of torque & power and any discrepancy of direction of pull on the hip muscles may load some fibers more.

-The muscles tends to tear are at the joining point between muscle, tendon and bone, therefore Athletes that require a large range of moment in their hips are more prone to develop a hip muscle strain.
+The muscles tend to tear at the joining point between muscle, tendon and bone, therefore Athletes that require a large range of moment in their hips are more prone to develop a hip muscle strain.

 Causes of a Hip Muscle strain